ShutterStack/SE-TE-BE-Data_Science/README.md

 All the notes are carried forward for the University of Mumbai affiliated colleges and others as well.

 ## Highlights
-<h4>End-to-End Coverage:</h4> From foundational theories to advanced concepts, find material that complements your coursework and deepens your understanding which are required for your overall engineering journey.<br><br>
+<h4>End-to-End Coverage:</h4> From foundational theories to advanced concepts, find material that complements your coursework and deepens your understanding which are required for your overall engineering journey.<br>
-<h4>Reliable Reference:</h4> A trusted go-to for exam prep, homework, and self-paced study.<br><br>
+<h4>Reliable Reference:</h4> A trusted go-to for exam prep, homework, and self-paced study.<br>
-<h4>Updated Regularly:</h4> Stay informed with the latest additions—this repo evolves as new resources become available.<br><br>
+<h4>Updated Regularly:</h4> Stay informed with the latest additions—this repo evolves as new resources become available.<br>
 <h4>Free & Open Source:</h4> This repository is completely free, open-source, and always available to the data science community.
-Open to all who want to contribute more and support the community.<br><br>
+Open to all who want to contribute more and support the community.<br>
 <h4>24/7 Accessibility:</h4> Study anytime, anywhere.
-With resources available around the clock, you can review and revise whenever you need.<br><br>
+With resources available around the clock, you can review and revise whenever you need.<br>

 ### How to Get Started
 Browse the Folders: Select your year (SE, TE, BE) and dive into topic-specific folders.